UK faces vaccine shortfall, could delay shots for under 50s

 LONDON (AP) — Britain is facing a shortfall in COVID-19 vaccine supplies that may delay the start of shots for people under 50 after deliveries from two suppliers were curtailed due to production and testing issues.

-The news damped the hopes of some doctors who had expected to begin vaccinating younger people next month.
-This next phase of the vaccination program is likely be pushed back until May, said Dr. Martin Marshall, the chairman of the Royal College of General Practitioners who works in east London.
+The news damped the hopes of the U.K. beginning to vaccinate younger people next month.
+This next phase of the vaccination program is likely be pushed back until May, said Dr. Martin Marshall, chairman of the Royal College of General Practitioners.

 “It was disappointing news when we heard yesterday that the supplies weren’t going to be available during April,” he told the BBC.
 “It’s a massively successful program overall, and this is a bit of a setback.”

-Despite the supply constraints, the government still expects to meet its target of delivering a first dose of vaccine to everyone over 50 by mid-April and to all adults by July 31, Hancock said.
-He also said no vaccination appointments would be canceled and everyone who has received a first dose will get their second shot on schedule.
+Despite the supply constraints, the government still expects to meet its target of delivering a first vaccine dose to everyone over 50 by mid-April and to all adults by July 31, Health Secretary Matt Hancock said.
+He also said no vaccination appointments would be canceled and everyone who has had a first shot will get their second shot on schedule.

-Britain is currently using vaccines developed by U.S. drugmaker Pfizer and Anglo-Swedish rival AstraZeneca, with vaccine deliveries from Moderna expected to start soon.
-More than 25 million people across the U.K., or almost 38% of its population, have received at least one dose of vaccine so far.
+Britain is using vaccines developed by U.S. drugmaker Pfizer and Anglo-Swedish rival AstraZeneca, with vaccine deliveries from Moderna expected to start soon.
+More than 25 million people across the U.K. — almost 38% of its population — have received at least one dose of vaccine so far.

-The nation’s medicines regulator on Thursday recommended that people continue to receive the AstraZeneca vaccine, despite concerns about blood clots raised in some European countries.

 Another review of five U.K. cases involving a rare type of clot in the brain is under way.
 This type of clot, which can occur naturally, has been reported in fewer than 1 in every million people vaccinated and no causal link to the vaccine has been established, the MHRA said.

-“The MHRA’s advice remains that the benefits of the vaccines against COVID-19 continue to outweigh any risks and that the public should continue to get their vaccine when invited to do so,” the agency said.
+“The benefits of the vaccines against COVID-19 continue to outweigh any risks and that the public should continue to get their vaccine when invited to do so,” the agency said.

+Underlining the vaccine's safety, Johnson told reporters that he would receive the AstraZeneca vaccine on Friday.
+The prime minister had a serious case of COVID-19 last spring.

 COVID-19 has killed some 126,000 people in Britain, the highest toll in Europe.

-The government had previously said that the Serum Institute of India, the world’s biggest vaccine maker, would supply Britain with 10 million doses of the AstraZeneca shot this month.
+The government had previously said the Serum Institute of India, the world’s biggest vaccine maker, would supply Britain with 10 million doses of the AstraZeneca vaccine this month.
 But the Serum Institute said Thursday that there were no “stipulated timelines” for delivery of the vaccine.

 The company said 5 million doses have already been delivered “and we will try to supply more later, based on the current situation and the requirement for the government immunization program in India.”